ed963/smooth_image_arc/README.md

 ![](examples/comparison.png)

 The arc on the left has been drawn with the GD `imagearc` function, and the arc on the right has been drawn with `imagefilledarc`.

+## Requirements

+This function requires the GD library, which comes bundled with most PHP installations.
+See the [PHP documentation](https://www.php.net/manual/en/image.setup.php) for detailed instructions on how to configure PHP to enable the GD extension.

 ## Quick Example